-- a) This section applies to all lands to be subdivided in the Rural Preservation (RP) and Rural Neighborhood (RN) Districts that results in 8 or more lots.
-This section 6:12 supplements the other requirements of this ordinance applicable to development in the RP and RN districts. - b) This section does not apply to subdivisions in the RP and RN Districts that result in 7 or fewer lots, which shall comply with the lot dimensional requirements in the applicable zoning district and other requirements of this ordinance applicable to development in the RP and RN districts. - c) The value of conserving natural resources is recognized as an important consideration in subdivision development and design, particularly in Rural Districts.
-Therefore, RRSP-25 and RRSP-50 approvals are available in the RP and RN Districts as an alternative to RRSP-S development. - d) Rural Residential Site Plan applicants in the RP and RN Districts shall comply with all other applicable provisions of the Zoning Ordinance and all other applicable laws. - e) Any lot of record as of July 1, 2020 that is zoned RN or RP by the adoption of this ordinance may be subdivided into not more than eight (8) lots of not less than one acre each; any further subdivision of the subject properties shall be consistent with the requirements of Section 6:12 of this ordinance.
+- a) This section applies to all lands to be subdivided in the Rural Preservation (RP) and Rural Neighborhood (RN) Districts that results in 7 or more lots.
+This section 6:12 supplements the other requirements of this ordinance applicable to development in the RP and RN districts. - b) This section does not apply to subdivisions in the RP and RN Districts that result in 6 or fewer lots, which shall comply with the lot dimensional requirements in the applicable zoning district and other requirements of this ordinance applicable to development in the RP and RN districts. - c) The value of conserving natural resources is recognized as an important consideration in subdivision development and design, particularly in Rural Districts.
+Therefore, RRSP-40 and RRSP-60 approvals are available in the RP and RN Districts as an alternative to RRSP-S development. - d) Rural Residential Site Plan applicants in the RP and RN Districts shall comply with all other applicable provisions of the Zoning Ordinance and all other applicable laws. - e) Any lot of record as of July 1, 2020 that is zoned RN or RP by the adoption of this ordinance may be subdivided into lots of not less than one acre each; any further subdivision of the subject properties shall be consistent with the requirements of Section 6:12 of this ordinance.

-- 6:12.3 Types of Rural Residential Site Plans - a) In the RP and RN Districts, a residential development that includes 8 or more lots is classified as a: - 1.
+- 6:12.3 Types of Rural Residential Site Plans - a) In the RP and RN Districts, a residential development that includes 4 or more lots is classified as a: - 1.
 Rural Residential Site Plan Standard; - 2.
-Rural Residential Site Plan 25; or - 3.
-Open Space Rural Residential Site Plan 50. - b) RRSP-S developments may, but are not required to have Common Open Space, neighborhood amenities, and public water service.
-RRSP-S developments are subject to all requirements in this section (6:12) except Section 6:12.6. - c) A RRSP-25 development must have at least 25% Common Open Space, and RRSP-50 development must have at least 50% Common Open Space, and provide greenways and public water service to all lots.
-RRSP-25 and RRSP-50 developments are subject to all requirements in this section (6:12) except Section 6:12.5.
+Rural Residential Site Plan 40; or - 3.
+Open Space Rural Residential Site Plan-60. - b) RRSP-S developments may, but are not required to have Common Open Space, neighborhood amenities, and public water service.
+RRSP-S developments are subject to all requirements in this section (6:12) except Section 6:12.6. - c) A RRSP-40 and RRSP-60 development must have at least 40% Common Open Space, greenways, and public water service to all lots.
+RRSP-40 and RRSP-60 developments are subject to all requirements in this section (6:12) except Section 6:12.5.